islamazhar/insecurities-spring-security/README.md

 > What are the common security anti-patterns/insecure defaults present in enterprise Spring security applications?

+This repository contains a summary of the results.
+For more details, we refer the reader to our conference paper published at IEEE SecDev 2020 titled ["Coding Practices and Recommendations of Spring
+Security for Enterprise Applications"](https://pages.cs.wisc.edu/~mazharul/files/IslamCoding.pdf)

 ## Methodology
 <div align="center">
     <img src="figures/methodology.png" alt="Methodology" width="300">